rodrigopivi/Chatito/readme.md

 #### [Rasa NLU](https://rasa.com/docs/nlu/)
 [Rasa NLU](https://rasa.com/docs/nlu/) is a great open source framework for training NLU models.
-One particular behavior of the Rasa adapter is that when a slot definition sentence only contains one alias, the generated rasa dataset will map the alias as a synonym. e.g.:
+One particular behavior of the Rasa adapter is that when a slot definition sentence only contains one alias, the generated Rasa dataset will map the alias as a synonym. e.g.:

 ```
 %[some intent]('training': '1')